Widener University School of Law graduate, Managing Legal Editor at TermsFeed.

 Additionally, Wikipedia users are informed that they should "take all steps necessary to ascertain that information you receive from Wikipedia is correct and has been verified" by doing things like checking references and revision history, double-checking information with independent sources and remembering that "anyone can post" on Wikipedia:

-The "errors and omissions" disclaimer is commonly found on blogs and websites, and works to let users know that if there are any errors in the material, or omission of information that turns out to be material, the site-owner/author isn't to be held liable for damages that arise out of them.
+An "errors and omissions" disclaimer works to let users know that if there are any errors in the material, or omission of information that turns out to be material, the site-owner/author isn't to be held liable for damages that arise out of them.

 "[The author] assumes no responsibility or liability for any errors or omissions in the content of this site.
 The information contained in this site is provided on an "as is" basis with no guarantees of completeness, accuracy, usefulness or timeliness..."